flexera-public/cmdb/README.md

     bundle exec cmdb shim --user=www-data whoami

+# Data Sources

+## Network Servers

+To read CMDB data from a consul server, add a CLI parameter such as `--source=consul://some-host/key/subkey`.
+This will create a source whose prefix is `subkey` that encompasses the  subtree of the k/v store that lies underneath `/key/subkey`.

+## Flat Files

+To read CMDB data from a flat file on disk, add a CLI parameter such as `--source=file:///var/lib/cmdb/mykeys.yml`.
+This will parse the YAML file located in `/var/lib/cmdb` and present it as a source whose prefix is `mykeys`.

+JSON and YAML files are both supported.
+The structured data within each file can contain arbitrarily-deep subtrees which are interpreted as subkeys, sub-subkeys and so forth.

 # Data Model

-This library models all CMDBs as hierarchical key/value stores whose leaf nodes can be strings, numbers, or arrays of like-typed objects.
-This model is a "least common denominator" simplification of the data models of YML, JSON, ZooKeeper and etcd, allowing all of those technologies to be treated as interchangeable sources of configuration information.
+This library models all data sources as hierarchical key/value stores whose leaf nodes can be strings, numbers, booleans, or lists; maps are not allowed.

+This model is a "least common denominator" simplification of the data models of YML, JSON, ZooKeeper and etcd; by disallowing maps as the values of keys, it avoids ambiguity over whether a map should be treated as a subtree or as a distinct value.
-CMDB key names consist of a dot-separated string e.g. `my_app.category_of_settings.some_value`.
-The value of a CMDB key can be a string, boolean, number, nil, or a list of any of those types.

-CMDB keys *cannot* contain maps/hashes, nor can lists contain differently-typed data.

-When a CMDB key is accessed through the Ruby API or referenced with a file-rewrite <<token>>, its name always begins with the file or path name of its *source* (JSON file, consul path, etc).

-When a CMDB key is written into the process environment or accessed via `Source#to_h`, its name is "bare" and the source name is irrelevant.

-If we use a `--consul-prefix` of `/kv/rightscale/intregration/shard403/common` then a key names would look like `common.debug.enabled` and environment names would look like `DEBUG_ENABLED`.
-The same is true if we load a `common.json` file source from `/var/lib/cmdb`.

-A future version of cmdb will harmonize the treatment of names; the prefix will be insignificant to the key name and keys will look like environment variables.

-## Network Data Sources

-To read from a consul server, pass `--consul-url` with a consul server address and `--consul-prefix` one or more times with a top-level path to treat as a named source.
+## Source Prefixes

+Some CMDB sources have a `prefix`, indicating that _all_ keys contained in that source begin with the same prefix.
+No two sources may share a prefix, ensuring that sources don't "hide" each others' data.
+The prefix of a source is usually automatically determined by the final component of its URL, e.g. the filename in the case of `file://` sources and the final path component in the case of `consul://` or other network sources.

-## Disk-Based Data Sources
+## Inheritance

-When the CMDB interface is initialized, it searches two directories for YAML files:
- - /var/lib/cmdb
- - ~/.cmdb

-YAML files in these directories are assumed to contain CMDB values and loaded into memory in the order they are encountered.
-The hierarchy of the YAML keys is flattened in order to derive dot-separated key names.
-Consider the following YAML file:

-    # beverages.yml
-    coffee:
-      - latte
-      - cappucino
-      - mocha
-      - macchiato
-    tea:
-      - chai
-      - herbal
-      - black
-    to_go: true

-This defines three CMDB values: `beverages.coffee` (a list of four items), `beverages.tea` (a list of three items), and `beverages.to_go` (a boolean).

-### Key Namespaces

-The name of a CMDB file is important; it defines a namespace for all of the variables contained inside.
-No two files may share a name; therefore, no two CMDB keys can have the same name.
-Likewise, all keys with a given prefix are guaranteed to come from the same source.

-### Overlapping Namespaces

-Because CMDB files can come from several directories, it's possible for two same-named data files to define values in the same namespace.
-In this case, the behavior of RightService varies depending on the value of RACK_ENV or RAILS_ENV:

-  - unset, development or test: CMDB chooses the highest-precedence file and ignores the others after printing a warning.
-Files in `/etc` win over files in `$HOME`, which win over files in the working directory.

-  - any other environment: CMDB fails with an error message that describes the problem and the locations of the overlapping files.
+The uniqueness constraint on prefixes means that all sources' keys are disjoint; there is no such thing as "inheritance" in the CMDB data model.
+You are free to create sources that have _no_ prefix, which permits overlap and therefore inheritance between sources, but this contradicts the design goals of CMDB and is strongly discouraged.

-### Ambiguous Key Names
+## Ambiguous Key Names

 Consider a file that defines the following variables: